-- · Centroid: Centroid location of each feature. - Orientation: Angle of the ellipse fit to each feature with respect to the positive X-axis.
+- Centroid: Centroid location of each feature. - Orientation: Angle of the ellipse fit to each feature with respect to the positive X-axis.
 Positive angles

 - are clockwise rotations and negative counterclockwise. - Tilt: Angle of the caliper diameter of each feature with respect to the positive X-axis.
 Positive angles are clockwise rotations and negative counterclockwise. - Nearest Neighbor: Each feature's distance to the closest other feature, calculated from the features' centroids. - Average Neighbor: Each feature's average distance to its neighbors, as defined by the features' Delaunay triangulation.
-Triangulation and distance are both calculated from the features' centroids.
+Triangulation and distance are both calculated from the features' centroids. - Edge Feature: Boolean status whether or not the feature is touching the edge of the image.